How Long Should You Wait To Reduce Your Home’s Price?

 A little research into what’s trending in real estate can pay big dividends.
 Search home and design blogs for the hottest amenities and highlight those assets in your home.

 For example, Lundquist says the pandemic prompted a rise in the popularity of larger homes and properties with patios, pools, and other outdoor living areas.
-A staged home office can also be a plus.
+Given the new normal of remote work, a staged home office is also a plus.

 Be sure to mention these bathroom upgrades, which a recent HomeLight survey identified as being important to buyers: